Yibir

-The Yibir, also referred to as the Yibbir, the Yebir, the Yahhar or the Yibro, derived from an Aramaic ‘iḇray' word which means Jews, are a caste of Somali people.
+The Yibir, also referred to as the Yibbir, the Yebir, or the Yibro, are a caste of Somali people.
 They have traditionally been endogamous.
 Their hereditary occupations have been magic making, leather work, the dispensing of traditional medicine and the making of amulets.
 They belong to the Sab clan and sometimes referred to as a minority clan, they perform menial tasks.

 The Somali tradition holds that the Yibir are descendants of Mohammad Hanif of Hargeysa.
 Mohammad Hanif acquired a reputation as a pagan magician, according to Somali folklore, he was defeated by Yusuf bin Ahmad al-Kawneyn.
 According to this myth, the rest of the Somali society has ever since paid a small gift to a Yibir after childbirth, as a form of blood compensation.

 The Yibir have a language (a dialect of Somali) they keep secret from the ruling Somali clans.
 Although Muslims and ethnically similar to other Somalis, the Yibir caste has been traditionally denigrated, demeaned and discriminated against by higher social strata of the Somali society.